Entertainment industry sex trial: Weinstein connection to accused revealed to jury

 An interim suppression order prevents the Herald from publishing the man's name or specific details of the work he does in the industry.

-However, it can be reported that he has been involved with a number of high-profile film and television projects in New Zealand and around the world, including working with Disney and Netflix - and some significant retail brands.
+However, it can be reported that he has been involved with a number of high-profile film and television projects in New Zealand and around the world.

 Defence lawyer Marie Dyhrberg QC said the man "absolutely denies" any offending.